What is the State Performance Plan/Annual Performance Report?

 For some LEAs, data for certain indicators are not reported on the SEDR due to the small size of the student population or sample (n=10 or less).
 Federal regulations require that states shall not report to the public any information on performance that would result in the disclosure of personally identifiable information about individual students or where the available data are insufficient to yield statistically reliable information, i.e., the numbers are too small.
 In addition, Not Applicable appears when one or more of the calculations does not have a required data element.
-For instance, when an LEA does not have a group of 4th grade students large enough to report an LEA performance rate, a comparison to a state target is not possible.
+For instance, in assessment, when an LEA does not have a group of 4th grade students large enough to report an LEA performance rate, a comparison to a state target is not possible.
 When this occurs, Not Applicable will appear in the column that indicates whether the LEA met the SPP/APR target.